 Michigan Stadium in Ann Arbor, Michigan is home to the Michigan Wolverines, member of the Big Ten conference and a football powerhouse.
 Michigan holds the most college football wins all-time.
 With a maximum capacity of 107,601 fans, this stadium can hold more people than the biggest NFL stadiums.

 Nicknamed “The Big House”, the stadium has 14 different elevators, features a Michigan Football Hall of Fame display, and has an entire level dedicated to premium suites.
 Only Beaver Stadium of Penn State football (the second largest stadium in the country) can come close to Michigan Stadium in grandeur.

 Beaver Stadium in State College, Pennsylvania can hold 106,572 fans within its walls.
 This stadium is home to the Penn State Nittany Lions.
 As the second largest stadium in the country, this massive structure added 12,000 seats in its most recent renovation in 2001.

-Nicknamed "Happy Valley," State College is home to one of the best football teams in the country.
-The Nittany Lions, a Big Ten conference member, have won five conference titles, two national championships, and boast one of the best all-time records in college football history.
+Nicknamed “Happy Valley,” State College is home to one of the best football teams in the country.
+The Nittany Lions, a Big Ten conference member, have won four conference titles, four national championships, and boast one of the best all-time records in college football history.